pulumi/pulumi-hugo/themes/default/content/resources/pulumipustv-fun-with-datadog-with-dan-maher/index.md

     datetime: ""
     # Description of the webinar.
     description: |
-        Join Matt Stratton and Dan Haher from DAtadog to learn how to set up monitoring for any stack and any app using Pulumi and Datadog.
+        Join Matt Stratton and Dan Haher from Datadog to learn how to set up monitoring for any stack and any app using Pulumi and Datadog.

     # The webinar presenters
     presenters: